Webhook (v2)

 Custom response in conjunction with templating system can be used to validate event source subscriptions.
 It means that a Extension Kit Flow can be subscribed to a event source so it will be triggered when new events occurs in the source.

-Following configuration can be used to subscribe a Flow to Event Grid with Cloud Event Schema v1.0.
+You can use the following configuration to subscribe a Flow to Event Grid with Cloud Event Schema v1.0.

 Webhook Event Grid subscritpion